active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 2.3 (May 26, 2010) =
+* Feature: Meta robots tags (index/noindex and follow/nofollow) can now be set for each post or page via the "SEO Settings" box
+* Behavior Change: Since the Noindex Manager's advertised functionality is controlling the "noindex" attribute only, its behavior has been changed to output "noindex,follow" where it previously outputted "noindex,nofollow"

 = Version 2.2 (May 24, 2010) =
 * Feature: Deeplink Juggernaut now has a links-per-post limiter option